FAQs

 It's difficult as many youth are needy, more than we have funds for.
 We use a system combining their need with their involvement in our Christian communities.
 The Scripture says we should give “especially to those of the family of believers” but although we prioritise this way, God is also Grace, and where able we will help anyone in need.

 It’s an important issue for this context.
-For primary school girls we provide up to a certain amount at a local shop that the family can collect food from.
+We provide up to a certain amount at a local shop from which the family collects food.
 Mission Samburu staff check and pay the shop account weekly.

-A staff member also checks on the family regularly at their home to see how the child is fairing, nutrition, health, and clothing wise.
+A staff member also checks on the family regularly at their home to see how the child is fairing - nutrition, health, and clothing wise.
 You can learn a lot just by visiting a home.
-If anything was amiss we would put some controls in place to ensure that’s rectified to stay in the sponsorship program.
+If anything was amiss we would put controls in place to ensure that’s rectified so the child can stay in the sponsorship program.
 Usually where there is accountability in place, people comply with the rules.

-We also have our Godly Samburu female staff who meet one on one with the child to discuss the Bible, her life and pray with them.
-Although this meeting is for discipleship purposes and providing physical needs, it also reveals if the parents are being faithful or not with what’s provided to help the family.
+Our staff also meet one on one with the child to discuss the Bible, their life and pray with them.
+Although this meeting is for discipleship purposes and providing physical needs, it also reveals whether the parents are being faithful with what’s provided to help the family.

-In most cases the mother wants to provide for her child, it’s just that she doesn’t have enough.
-Sponsorship is a partnership with the child and the whole family to help the child grow in better circumstances materially and spiritually.
+In most cases the parents want to provide for their children, it’s just that they don’t have enough.
+Sponsorship is a partnership with the child and the whole family to improve the physical and spiritual circumstances in which the child grows.

 All expenses are accounted for.
 Samburu staff pay school fees and emergency medical expenses directly to the schools and medical clinics, and obtain receipts for each payment.
 Expenses are then audited by our Australian volunteer administration team.
 We also have an Australian staff member living in Kenya who oversees the ministry.